manu-vaillant-afk/documentation/content/developer/howtos/upgrade_custom_db.rst

 The first step is to make the custom modules installable in the new Odoo version.
 This means, in a first instance, making sure there is no traceback or warnings when installing them.
-For this, install the custom modules (ideally, one by one) in an empty database targeting the new Odoo version and fix the tracebacks and warnings that arise from that.
+For this, install the custom modules, one by one, in an empty database of the new Odoo version and fix the tracebacks and warnings that arise from that.

 ..
-TODO Re-check and explain better the examples
+TODO Re-check and explain better the examples, ideally add references to PR such as attrs change

 This process will help detect issues during the installation of the modules.
-For example, invalid module dependencies, syntax changes (like the assets declaration, OWL updates, mail templates from Jinja to Qweb), non existing references to standard fields, models, views, etc.
+For example:
+  - Invalid module dependencies
+  - Syntax change: assets declaration, OWL updates, attrs.
+  - References to standard fields, models not existing anymore or renamed.
+  - Xpath that moved or were removed.
+  - ...

 .. _upgrade/empty_database/test_fixes: